BillJr99/Ursinus-CSPedagogy/_pages/Activities/activity-uniquechallengescs.md

     - To incorporate differentiated instruction and multiple pathways of entry to engage with computing curricula
     - To create a more inclusive computing classroom through pedagogy and partnership
     - To identify and apply unique pedagogical principles to the computing classroom
+    - To provide appropriately differentiated scaffolding for student activities in computing, which supplies and gradually removes supports as the learner progresses

   additional_reading:
     - title: "Achieving a Differentiated Computer Science Classroom"